The Historians who Created DIG

 Elizabeth Garner Masarik

 Elizabeth is an historian of the welfare state and women in Progressive Era America.
 She is currently completing her PhD in History at the University at Buffalo, working on her dissertation and teaching American History.
 Elizabeth holds a BA from the University of Texas at Austin and an MA from UB.
 She is a 2017-18 Fellow in the University at Buffalo Institute for the Research on Women and Gender.
+She was recently featured by the Texas Tribune as an authority on Mexican-American relations in the borderlands of Texas.
 Somehow she also has time to be a savvy blogger, an incredible makeup artist, and a totally badass powerlifter.
 Elizabeth tweets from @EGMasarik.